 However, they won’t usually pay for ‘new for old’ replacements, anything really valuable or fragile, or for any stress caused by the loss or delay.
 Typically the compensation is modest; usually no more than $1,200.

 The rules for compensation will vary according to whether the operator is a coach company or a ferry company and what their individual policy is.
 Read the small print on their respective website or ask them directly.

 The procedure for damaged bags is firstly to report it at the airport/bus terminal/port, contact the operator directly and also contact your travel insurer as soon as possible, describing the nature of the damage.
 Take photos of the damage too.

 You need to show a copy of your boarding card/ticket, and (if flying) show the luggage label the check-in staff handed to you that corresponds to the barcode they put on your bag (this is usually stuck to your passport or boarding documents).

 You also need a copy of the form you used to report the issue, and/or an email from the operator in response to your report.
-As I previously mentioned, also show all the receipts from any essential items you purchased.
+As I previously mentioned, also show all the receipts for any essential items you purchased.

 If you can, show proof of purchase for any missing goods such as receipts or credit card statements.
 If the bag is damaged, get an estimate for repairs from a luggage repair business.